logo

 These score ranges are based on IRCC's published PTE Core to CLB equivalency table.
 Since immigration rules and scoring charts may change, always refer to the latest official IRCC information before applying.

-For a full breakdown, see our guide on PTE Core Score Chart and CLB Conversion.
+For a full breakdown, see our scoring guides, including the PTE Core Score Chart and CLB Conversion.

 Minimum English Levels for Major Express Entry Programs

-The minimum English level depends on the immigration program you apply under:
+The minimum English level you need depends on the immigration or permit pathway you are applying under.

 TEER (Training, Education, Experience and Responsibilities) classifies occupations based on the skills and qualifications required for the job.
 If you do not know your TEER category, you can search for your occupation using the Government of Canada's NOC lookup tool.